 Frontend frameworks statistics

 The decision for which framework to use should not be based on their popularity but rather on which one suits your development needs best.
-Having said that, it may still be of some interest to know how each framework in this list stacks up against one another in terms of stars / trends.
+Having said that, it may still be of some interest to know how each framework in this list stacks up against one another in terms of stars and trends.
 The following list shows the amount of GitHub stars each project had at the time of writing this article (listed from most-starred to least-starred).

 - Vue.js: 201k Stars